 If you don’t want your whole workbench to be made of birch, you can choose to have a birch veneer or benchtop plywood.
 There’s also birch fiberboard.

-The reason why this solid wood isn’t preferred as a workbench material is because it’s coarse.
+The reason why this solid wood isn’t preferred as a workbench material is because it’s coarse – which also makes it one of the best woods for desk tops.

 Therefore, if your woodworking frequently requires a smooth benchtop, go with a different hardwood.